Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Proofs for Section

 \subsection{Proof of Lemma~\ref{lem::gen_HWI}}

 Lemma~\ref{lem::gen_HWI} follows from a slight tweak of the proof of Theorem~4 in \citet{polyanskiy2016dissipation}. \begin{proof} First, we choose a coupling $P_{\rX,\rX'}$, which has marginals $P_{\rX}$ and $P_{\rX'}$.
 The probability distribution of $\rX+m\rN$ can be written as the convolution of $P_{\rX}$ and $P_{m\rN}$.
-Specifically,
+Specifically, for any measurable set $\mathcal{A}\subseteq \mathcal{X}$,

 Similarly, we have

 Since the mapping $(P,Q) \to \textnormal{D}_{f}(P\|Q)$ is convex \citep[see Theorem~6.1 in][for a proof]{polyanskiy2014lecture}, Jensen's inequality yields

 where the last step follows from the definition.
 The left-hand side of \eqref{eq::KL_ub_Exp_Ct} only relies on the marginal distributions of $\rX$ and $\rX'$, so taking the infimum on both sides of \eqref{eq::KL_ub_Exp_Ct} over all couplings $P_{\rX,\rX'}$ leads to the desired conclusion. \end{proof}